feldtsen/pointy-dit212/SDD.md

 * the factory (method) pattern, for simplifying the creation of game entities such as players and enemies
 * the command pattern, which is used for executing actions when a key is pressed.
 * the composite pattern, allowing players and enemies to have different abilities and behaviors.
 The construction of these entities is simplified using the factory pattern.
+* the template method pattern, by letting Ability implement a method that is dependent on an abstract method implemented by subclasses.

 ## 4. Persistent data management